 SEC Whistleblower Rules to Maximize an Award

 Per the SEC whistleblower rules, in exchange for specific and credible tips, the SEC is required to pay monetary awards of 10% to 30% of the total monetary sanctions collected.
-The largest award to date is $83 million, which was issued to three whistleblowers who disclosed information that led to a $415 million enforcement action (thus, the whistleblowers’ award was 20% of the total monetary sanctions).
+The largest SEC whistleblower awards to date are $50 million, $50 million, $39 million and $37 million.

 Prior to submitting a tip, whistleblowers should understand the SEC Whistleblower Program’s rules that govern the percentage of a potential whistleblower award.
 The SEC’s rules include both positive and negative factors that the Commission considers when determining the appropriate award percentage ranging from 10% to 30% of the monetary sanctions recovered in an enforcement action.
 Leveraging these rules effectively can potentially increase an award by millions of dollars.

 SEC Whistleblower Rules – Positive Factors to Increase an Award